dartmouth-dltg/container_management_labels/README.md

             "disabled" => false}}
     ]

-Note that the indicator field should *always* be present and will *always* be set to "checked" and "disabled" during plugin initialization.
-If it is not present in the :container_management_labels key, it will be added to the end of the list at startup.

 ##### Label sizes for container_management_labels plugin.
 Label keys should match those used in the en.yml file in the plugin and should define a page size and margin.